casdoor/casdoor-website/docs/deployment/db-migration.md

 title: DB Migration
 description: Handle DB Migration in Casdoor
 keywords: [deployment, Database, Migration]
 ---

 When the database is upgraded, it is easy to have a data crash, for example, we need to delete an old field.
 Fortunately, the [xorm](https://xorm.io/) used by Casdoor will help us with a lot of database migration problems.
 But we still need to handle some schema and data migrations ourselves, such as a **field name changed**

 :::note

-You can understand xorm Schema operation in [docs](https://xorm.io/docs/chapter-03/readme/)
+You can understand xorm Schema operation in [xorm docs](https://xorm.io/docs/chapter-03/readme/)

 :::